chef-boneyard/chef-web-docs-2016/includes_install/includes_install_analytics_tiered.rst

       backend_vip "<be_fqdn>",
         :ipaddress => "<be_ip>"

 #.
-Verify the configuration using the preflight check command:
+On the backend |chef analytics| machine, verify the configuration using the preflight check command:

    .. code-block:: bash